Skip to content

 Multi-agent disagreement opacity

-When the sentiment agent and fundamental agent disagree on a trade, there's currently no way to determine which one reasoned correctly vs. got lucky.
+When the sentiment agent and fundamental agent disagree on a trade, there is no way to determine which one reasoned correctly versus got lucky.

 Audit trails are generated text

 Regulators are moving toward mandatory explainability.
-Your current audit trail is generated text, not computational evidence.
-That's not going to hold.
+Your current audit trail is generated text, not computational evidence — and that distinction is going to matter.

 AI-Quant closes this gap by monitoring activations and circuits during inference, detecting reasoning drift at the source before it impacts decisions.